 Another thing, go to the local postal office which delivers yours.
 Tell the postmaster you do not want HIS mail delivered to YOUR address/box.
 They need to tell him to get his own and make arrangements.
 All mail NOT for you is to be picked back up.
 He has to have a forward address done.
-What do the utility bills state when coming to your house?
-If he has access, then part of the monthly bill should be his.

 In gen'l real estate law, creating a nuisance is, I believe, a cause for breaking your lease.
 I have had landlord problems myself in the past & I have used the Nolo Press's book for renters (I think that's the title) successfully.
 You might also be able to go to your local authorities for advice.
 Is there a housing dept. as there is in a city?
 If local laws are being broken, you have cause to break the lease.
 I don't know how you can get the landlord from being a peeping tom, (although there are laws against that & you might be able to scare him by reminding him of it!)
 You can find the Nolo Press on the internet.
 Good luck.

 Make an appointment to talk to an attorney, most will not charge for the initial conference.
 It will let you know of your legal rights and give you a direction to go on.
 Call your state's Attorney General's office: they have attorneys on hand to answer legal questions.
 Call your police department; they can tell you if anything can be filed against your landlord (peeping toms can be arrested).
 File a complaint with the better business bureau; let future renters know what kind of a landlord he is.